slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - succeful takers are the most visible people in organizations.
 - convincing vs inspiring leadership
 - There are three keys: honesty, effectiveness, and efficiency.
--->
+> *'When you lead, your real job is to create more leaders, not more followers.' -- Kevin Kelly* -->

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*